shksa/Yeezy/readme.md

             5 * 8 + 9
         ```
     - The if-expression statememt is evaluated to a result that is of type `object.ReturnValue`.
-    - The evaluator for the program checks if the result values is of type `object.ReturnValue` and if it is, it unwraps the
+    - The evaluator for the program checks if the result value is of type `object.ReturnValue` and if it is, it unwraps the
-        actual value and return it, skipping the remaining statements in the program.
+        actual value it holds and return it, skipping the remaining statements in the program.
-    - Similar thing happens for a return statement
+    - Similar thing happens for a return statement.

+## Errors
+- Errors for wrong operators, unsupported operations, and other user or internal errors that may arise during execution.
+- Error handling is done similarly to return statement handling, because in both cases the after statements won't be evaluated.
+- An error object needs to be defined in Monkey, so that it can be tracked and we can later decide to stop the evaluation.
+- The `Eval` function needs to return the error to the repl, so an error object should be part of the object system of Monkey.